Carto-gis/site/docs/index.rst

 .. admonition:: Interactive content

       The Python tutorials in this course can be turned into an interactive programming session in the browser.
 You’ll find buttons for activating the python environment using Binder at the top of each programming lesson.
-Students at Finnish higher education institutions are encouraged to use `CSC’s Notebooks <https://notebooks.csc.fi/>`__.
+Students at Finnish higher education institutions are encouraged to use `CSC’s Noppe <https://noppe.csc.fi/>`__.